 - Launch Qt Creator and select Tools > Options > Devices > MCU.

-- Select the Qt for MCUs 1.3 - STM32F7508-DISCOVERY from the drop-down list for Target supported by the Qt for MCUs SDK.
+- Select the one of the targets from the drop-down list for Target supported by the Qt for MCUs SDK:

 - Provide the STM32CubeProgrammer install path if it is not installed in the default location.